w23b07d28/dotfiles/README.md

 ## Goals

 - TUI or CLI mostly.
 Wayland, if not.
 - IJKL instead of vi bindings in all applications.
-Unless, of course, I understand Lisp.
+Unless I understand Lisp.
+Propably.

 ## Todo